namibmap/IPPR/README.md

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The project will develop a system that simplifies the process of turning oil and gas exploration data into usable formats and visualizations on the web.
+The data gathered will aid further research which will help the public better understand the trends and signs of corruption in the sector.
+We want to expose these information on a publicly available website.

 ## Installation